sahandevs/Paykan/README.md

 # Paykan
-Nginx but with engine of Paykan
+Nginx but with the engine of Paykan